W Hamond - The Original Whitby Jet Store

 There isn’t anywhere spookier to visit at Halloween than Bram Stoker’s inspiration.
 Visit Illuminated Abbey with awe and wonder as it is bathed in dramatic illuminations.
 Don’t forget to take your camera as you capture the gothic ruins lit up with all the colours of the rainbow; you will never have seen it as magical as this before.

 This is an evening of Victorian Gothic entertainment beneath the remains of Whitby Abbey, an evening suitable for the entire family.
 After the performance, you can toast marshmallows and enjoy delicious food from the food trucks on the site.
-Read our Illuminated Abbey review.
+Read our Illuminated Abbey FAQs.

 6. Step back in time at Eden Camp